Brenda Mock Brown

 Brenda Mock Kirkpatrick Brown (born June 21, 1978) is an American college basketball coach.
+Since 2022, she has been the head coach for the East Tennessee State Buccaneers women's basketball team.

 Career

 She was previously the head coach of the University of North Carolina at Asheville women's basketball team from 2012 to 2020.
 Brenda, now going by her married name, Mock Brown, was named head coach at East Tennessee State on August 8, 2022.

 As a student-athlete, Mock graduated from Tuscola High School in 1996.
 She went on to obtain a Bachelor of Arts degree in history and sociology in 2000 and a Master of Arts in education in 2001 from Wake Forest University, while playing for the Demon Deacons.